sajalkmr/ImageClassification/README.md

   <li>Clone or download the repository.</li>
   <li>Make sure that you have the required libraries installed.</li>
   <li>Place your dataset in a directory called 'training_data'</li>
-  <li>Open the Jupyter notebook by running the command jupyter notebook in your terminal.</li>
+  <li>Open the Jupyter notebook by running the command "jupyter notebook" in your terminal in the directory.</li>
   <li>Locate and open the training_model.ipynb notebook</li>

   <li>Make sure that the kernel for the notebook is set to Python 3.</li>